Khimel

 Khimel Pin code is 306115 and postal head office is Rani Sadar Bazar.

 Khimel have a small railway station where only local trains halts.
 Khimel receives 24/7 electricity (load shedding does occur but very less).
 This region is called Gorwar and popular language is Marwari.

 Falna, Bali, Sadri, Sumerpur are the nearby Cities to Khimel.

 Historically, the village is quite ancient.
-According to the inscriptions of Lord Rishabhdev in the fifty-two jinalayas, its ancient name was Sinhavalli.
-This village is more ancient than 11th century, based on the book Jain Tirtha Sarve Sangraksha.
+According to the inscriptions of in the Śvetāmbara Jain temple (fifty-two jinalayas), its ancient name was Sinhavalli.
+This village is more ancient than 11th century, based on a Śvetāmbara scripture Jain Tirtha Sarve Sangraksha.

 Khimel Population according to 2011 Census:

 Total population is 4272 and number of houses are 890.
 Female Population is 53.2%.
 Village literacy rate is 54.0% and the Female Literacy rate is 23.9%.